What Is Proactive Maintenance?

 4. Assets Nearing the End-of-Life Cycles

 Assets that are approaching the end of their lifespan may underperform and need to be fixed more often than usual.
-Sometimes it makes more sense to replace them before their complete failure than to suffer increased maintenance costs or potential losses associated with downtime.
+Sometimes it makes more sense to replace them before their complete failure rather than suffer increased maintenance costs or potential losses associated with downtime.

 5. Skipped or Delayed Periodic Maintenance